directus/directus/docs/reference/api/graphql.md

 Like, where to post, where to enter the token, some basic queries, disclaimer that there are no mutations yet, how to do system tables vs custom tables, etc

+## Schema

+In order to use the GraphQL schema on a external GraphQL explorer the `content-type` header needs to be set to `application/json`, otherwise it will not load the schema correctly.
 ## Authentication

 By default, the GraphQL endpoint will access data as the public role.
 If you feel like collections or fields are